-- · Identify congested locations - Determine the causes of congestion - Develop alternative strategies to mitigate congestion - Evaluate multiple strategies - Propose alternative strategies that best address the congestion - Track and evaluate the impact of implemented congestion management strategies experience in congestion management.
-The Congestion Management Process is one of many pieces feeding into the metropolitan transportation planning process and is not intended to replace any of the existing pieces, but instead to complement and organize existing methods and techniques.
+- Identify congested locations - Determine the causes of congestion - Develop alternative strategies to mitigate congestion - Evaluate multiple strategies - Propose alternative strategies that best address the congestion - Track and evaluate the impact of implemented congestion management strategies

+The CMP is intended to be a flexible approach to transportation problem solving that builds upon experience in congestion management.
+The Congestion Management Process is one of many pieces feeding into the metropolitan transportation planning process and is not intended to replace any of the existing pieces, but instead, complement and organize existing methods and techniques.
 By emphasizing system performance measures, the CMP helps planners identify ways to maximize the use of existing capacity, and to extend the usefulness of proposed improvements by enhancing operational efficiency and effectiveness.